Imergent-Technology/Protogen/docs/core-foundation.md

 - Implement feedback aggregation system
 - **NEW**: Gradual tenant rollout and migration

-### 4. Legacy Support
+### 4. Legacy Content Support
-- Maintain Stage API endpoints during transition
+- No Stage system endpoints to maintain
-- Provide migration tools for existing Stage content
+- Provide tools for importing legacy content if needed
-- Document migration procedures
+- Document new architecture and workflows
-- Plan Stage system deprecation
+- Focus on new Scene/Deck/Context system
-- **NEW**: Maintain tenant isolation during migration
+- **NEW**: Maintain tenant isolation during content import

 ## Future Considerations